Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Good Loan-To-Value Ratio For Refinancing?

-That said, some lenders may accept higher LTVs for a refinance, although other aspects of a borrower’s financial profile must be quite healthy for this.
-Further, a higher LTV will usually mean a higher interest rate.
+That said, some lenders may accept higher LTVs for a refinance, although other aspects of your financial profile must be quite healthy for this.
+A higher LTV also often means a higher interest rate.

 What LTV ratio do you need to refinance?